-1. The Customs Information System shall consist of a central database facility, accessible via terminals in each Member State.
-It shall comprise exclusively data necessary to achieve its aim as stated in Article 1(2), including personal data, in the following categories:
+- 1. The Customs Information System shall consist of a central database facility, accessible via terminals in each Member State.
+It shall comprise exclusively data necessary to achieve its aim as stated in Article 2(2), including personal data, in the following categories:

-(a) commodities;
+- (i) commodities;

-- (b) means of transport; - (c) businesses;
+- (ii) means of transport;

+- (iii) businesses;

-(d) persons;
+- (iv) persons;

-(e) fraud trends;
+- (v) fraud trends;

-(f) availability of expertise;
+- (vi) availability of expertise.

-(g) items detained, seized or confiscated.
+- (vii) items detained, seized or confiscated.

-2. The Commission shall ensure the technical management of the infrastructure of the Customs Information System in accordance with the rules provided for by the implementing measures adopted by the Council.
+- 2. The Commission shall ensure the technical management of the infrastructure of the Customs Information System in accordance with the rules provided for by the implementing measures adopted within the Council.

-The Commission shall report on management to the Committee referred to in Article 23.
+- The Commission shall report on management to the Committee referred to in Article 16.

-3. The Commission shall communicate to that Committee the practical arrangements adopted for technical management.
+- 3. The Commission shall communicate to that Committee the practical arrangements adopted for technical management.

-1. Member States shall determine the items to be included in the Customs Information System relating to each of the categories referred to in Article 3, to the extent that this is necessary to achieve the aim of the system.
-No items of personal data shall be included in any event within category set out in point (e) of Article 3.

-2. With regard to categories set out in points (a) to (d) of Article 3, the items of information included in respect of persons shall comprise no more than:

-- (a) name, maiden name, forenames, former surnames and aliases;

-- (b) date and place of birth;
+- 1. Member States shall determine the items to be included in the Customs Information System relating to each of the categories referred to in Article 3, to the extent that this is necessary to achieve the aim of the system.
+No items of personal data shall be included in any event within category (v) of Article 3. - 2.
+With regard to categories (i) to (iv) in Article 3, the items of information included in respect of persons shall comprise no more than: - (i) name, maiden name, forenames, former surnames and aliases; - (ii) date and place of birth; - (iii) nationality; - (iv) sex; - (v) number and place and date of issue of the identity papers (passports, identity cards, driving licences); - (vi) address; - (vii) any particular objective and permanent physical characteristics; - (viii) reason for inclusion of data; - (ix) suggested action; - (x) a warning code indicating any history of being armed, violent or escaping; - (xi) registration number of the means of transport. - 3.
+With regard to category (vi) in Article 3, the items of information included in respect of persons shall comprise no more than the experts' surnames and forenames.

-- (c) nationality;

-- (d) sex;

-- (e) number and place and date of issue of the identity papers (passports, identity cards, driving licences);

-- (f) address;

-- (g) any particular objective and permanent physical characteristics;

-- (h) reason for inclusion of data;

-- (i) suggested action; - (j) a warning code indicating any history of being armed, violent or escaping; - (k) registration number of the means of transport.

-3. With regard to category set out in point (f) of Article 3, the items of information included in respect of persons shall comprise no more than the experts' surnames and forenames.

-4. With regard to category set out in point (g) of Article 3, the items of information included in respect of persons shall comprise no more than:
+- 4. With regard to category (vii) in Article 3, the items of information included in respect of persons shall comprise no more than:

-- (a) name, maiden name, forenames, former surnames and aliases;
+- (i) name, maiden name, forenames, former surnames and aliases;

-- (b) date and place of birth;
+- (ii) date and place of birth;

-- (c) nationality;
+- (iii) nationality;

-- (d) sex;
+- (iv) sex;

-- (e) address.
+- (v) address.

-5. In any case personal data listed in Article 6, first sentence, of the Council of Europe Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data, done at Strasbourg on 28 January 1981, hereinafter referred to as the '1981 Strasbourg Convention', shall not be included.
+- 5. In any case personal data listed in Article 6, first sentence, of the Council of Europe Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data, done at Strasbourg on 28 January 1981, hereinafter referred to as the '1981 Strasbourg Convention', shall not be included.

-1. Data in the categories referred to in Article 3 shall be included in the Customs Information System only for the purpose of sighting and reporting, discreet surveillance, specific checks, or operational analysis.

-2. For the purpose of the suggested actions referred to in paragraph 1, namely sighting and reporting, discreet surveillance, specific checks, or operational analysis, personal data within any of the categories referred to in Article 3 may be included in the Customs Information System only if, especially on the basis of prior illegal activities, there are real indications to suggest that the person concerned has committed, is in the act of committing, or will commit serious contraventions of national laws.
+- 1. Data in the categories referred to in Article 3 shall be included in the Customs Information System only for the purpose of sighting and reporting, discreet surveillance, specific checks, or operational analysis. - 2.
+For the purpose of the suggested actions referred to in paragraph 1, personal data within any of the categories referred to in Article 3 may be included in the Customs Information System only if, especially on the basis of prior illegal activities, there are real indications to suggest that the person concerned has committed, is in the act of committing, or will commit serious contraventions of national laws.